 Observational research using clinical data - PKD Clinical Core

-HERON can also be used to search for participants in the Frontiers and Pioneers research participant registries, which includes the PKD Research Participant Registry.
-For instructions on how to search in HERON for participants and how to submit a request for their contact information, click here.
+HERON can also be used to search for participants in the Frontiers and Pioneers research participant registries, which include the PKD Research Participant Registry.
+Find instructions on how to search in HERON for participants and how to submit a request for their contact information.